| |

 morning.
 Two hours later you will still

-have ice cold water.
-You will have to
+have ice cold water!
+You have to

 experiment, too much ice and it won't have